goalie-jay/cathode/DOCUMENTATION-DATATYPE-FILEHANDLE.md

 *	Datatype used by the standard library to wrap native file handles
 *	Filehandle constants are obviously not possible, and the only way to get filehandles is to open or create a file
+*	Filehandle is the only datatype in the language that cannot be serialized